 To most people, Irish whiskey is about Jameson and Irish Distillers Limited, and to a degree that has been the case for around several decades, but there are good reasons for this as the market in Ireland has had a pretty rough ride over the last century, but is now innovating and a plethora of new brands and expressions are hitting the shelves globally each month… which is why today we are talking about the new Jameson 18 Year Old Batch 2.

-To clue you up on IDL, Irish Distillers are an amalgamation of the Powers, Jameson and Paddy whiskey brands and businesses who joined forces for the good of the Irish whiskey category, as well as to grow their united company through strength in numbers.
+To clue you up, Irish Distillers are an amalgamation of the Powers, Jameson and Paddy whiskey brands and businesses.
+They joined forces for the good of the Irish whiskey category, as well as to grow their united company through strength in numbers.

 I always find it impressive that these previous rivalries were put aside for the greater good and for progress.